How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 2

-Select the display language of your Kali system from the Language options and click Continue.
+Pick the language you want for your Kali system from the Language options.

 Selecting the System Language